More

 3. Monitoring and Reporting

-Continuous monitoring and reporting are crucial for ensuring that the ILM process is effective and secure.
+Continuous monitoring and reporting are crucial for ensuring that the ILM process is effective and secure, and aligned with the organization’s corporate identity standards.
 This step involves tracking user activities, access patterns, and any anomalies that might indicate security issues.
 Regular reports help in auditing access controls, identifying potential risks, and ensuring compliance with security policies.
 By keeping a close eye on user activities, organizations can quickly respond to any suspicious behavior and maintain a high level of security.

 4. User De-provisioning